paritytech/polkadot-sdk/src/api/chainHead_unstable_storage.md

 For optimization purposes, the JSON-RPC server is allowed to wait a little bit (e.g. up to 100ms) before starting to try fulfill the storage request, in order to batch multiple storage requests together.

+## Notifications format

-This function will later generate notifications looking like this:
+This function will later generate notifications in the following format:

 ```json
 {